Before running or migrating any on-premises VMs on Compute Engine, make sure you've set up the prequisites described in the overview.

-For the Storage Policy, select Write Back or Write Isolation.
+For the Storage Policy, select one of the following:

 Click Next.
 The Networking screen appears.

-- Select the Subnet on GCP for the VM.
+Select the Subnet on Google Cloud for the VM.

-- From the Configure Private IP drop-down list, select one of the
+From the Configure Private IP drop-down list, select one of the following:

 - Auto to automatically assign an available address from the subnet, or